theunrealtarik/asidar/README.md

+# Asidar
+Asidar desktop application allows you to download youtube videos and convert them into mp3 format, so that you can listen to them on your desktop or laptop.
+The application is really easy to use, and it only takes a few clicks to download your favorite videos.
+Asidar is currently available for Windows computers only.

 <a href="https://github.com/Txreq/asidar/releases">
   <img src="https://i.ibb.co/G0Lc17T/Frame-6.png" />
 </a>
-Desktop application based on electronjs made for windows users, it allows to convert and download youtube video into your localmachine as an mp3 file

 ## Installation
 > This application is based on <a href="https://github.com/Txreq/reactron">reactron.js</a> template.